HumanSignal/label-studio/docs/source/guide/ml.md

 <br>
 <center><img src="/images/ml-backend-card.png"></center>

-If you run into any issues, see [Troubleshoot machine learning connection](ml_troubleshooting.html)
+If you run into any issues, see [Troubleshoot machine learning](ml_troubleshooting.html)

 ## Train a model